zuluchaka/tradingplan/README.md

 USE : https://www.myfxbook.com/forex-calculators/position-size

-## Take Profit
+## TAKE PROFIT
 The most important thing to do as a trader.
 Not every trade is a winner.
-- 1. TP at nearest (FAKE, easily broken - 4H CHART) support/resistance zone inside previous bar range (Low Risk) - DRAW it GREEN
+### Method1.
+TP at nearest Support/resistance zone inside previous bar range (Low Risk) - (FAKE, easily broken. too early)
-- 2. TP at previous bars LOW or HIGH (Medium Risk, risk reward ration: 1:1.5)
+### Method2.
+TP at previous bars LOW or HIGH (Medium Risk, risk reward ration: should be minimum 1:1.5)
-- 3. TP at nearest insterest level outside previous bar range
+### Method3.
+TP at nearest insterest level outside previous bar range
-- 4. Parabolic SAR (DAILY CHART): Hold Trade in Profit until the DOT of the Parabolic SAR appear in the reverse direction of the current trend
+### Method4.
+Parabolic SAR: Hold Trade in Profit until the DOT of the Parabolic SAR appear in the reverse direction of the current trend

-Partial Profit:
+## PARTIAL PROFIT:
-- 50% at TP1
+- Take 50% of profit at TP1
-- 75 - 100% profit at TP2 or TP3 (Only do this after moving STOP LOSS to BREAK EVEN)
+- Take 75 - 100% profit at TP2 or TP3 (Only do this after moving STOP LOSS to BREAK EVEN)

-Trailing STOP LOSS
+## Trailing STOP LOSS
-Lock in profit to leave trade unattended.

-## Exit Signal
+## EXIT Signal

 - Zone Exit (hit profit target or stop loss or breakeven).
 - 3-Bar Exit
-- Trailing Stop Loss (stop loss to breakeven)
+- Trailing Stop Loss (stop loss to breakeven, Lock in profit to leave trade unattended)
 - Take a screenshot of the trade (AFTER) in Trello: https://trello.com/b/Jj6QDSv2/trading-journal-2018
 - Update trade in Journal (https://drive.google.com/drive/folders/1DYp9zuLJZ5bxZBdvmD7DJhnc7vrzpv3G?ogsrc=32)